Cairi-S/Welcome-Foolish-Mortals/README.md

 - Hover over navigation icons and ensure there is no discernable change other than the pointer turning to a hand and the icons changing color.

-- Clicking the home icon and ensure it reloads the "Home" page.
+- Clicking the home icon and ensure it reloads the Home page.

 - Clicking the question mark icon and ensure it loads the rules modal.